Functorial desingularization over Q: boundaries and the embedded case

 A common approach to building a non-embedded desingularization of a scheme $Z$ is to embed it into a regular ambient scheme $X$ and to apply embedded desingularization to $(X,\emptyset,Z)$.
-(For example, this gives a non-strong desingularization of equidimensional varieties of characteristic zero in many works, including \cite{Wl} and \cite{Kol}.)
-As an output one gets an admissible blow up sequence $f:X'\longto X$ such that $\tilf:Z'=f^!(Z)\longto Z$ is a desingularization and $Z'$ has simple normal crossings with $E'$ (the boundary of $f$).
-In particular, not only $Z$ is regular but also the exceptional divisor $E'|_{Z'}$ of $\tilf$ is snc.
-Moreover, if we add an arbitrary initial snc boundary $E$ such that $D:=E|_Z$ is a divisor and resolve $(X,E,Z)$ by $f:X'\longto X$, then its restriction $\tilf:Z'\longto Z$ not only outputs regular $Z'$ but also makes $D\times_ZZ'$ to a strictly monomial divisor whose reduction has simple normal crossings with the exceptional divisor.
+For example, this gives a non-strong desingularization of equidimensional varieties of characteristic zero in many works, including \cite{Jarek} and \cite{Kollar-resolution}.
+As an output one gets a permissible blow up sequence $f\:X'\longto X$ such that $\tilf\:Z'=f^!(Z)\longto Z$ is a desingularization and $Z'$ has simple normal crossings with the boundary $E'$ of $f$.
+In particular, in addition to getting a regular $Z'$ one automatically obtains that the exceptional divisor $E'|_{Z'}$ of $\tilf$ is snc.
+Moreover, if we start with an arbitrary initial snc boundary $E$ such that $D:=E|_Z$ is a divisor and resolve $(X,E,Z)$ by $f\:X'\longto X$, then its restriction $\tilf\:Z'\longto Z$ also makes $D\times_ZZ'$ a strictly monomial divisor whose reduction has simple normal crossings with the exceptional divisor.

-To summarize the above paragraph, the embedded desingularization makes more than just to desingularize the embedded scheme $Z$ -- it desingularizes the embedded pair $(Z,E|_Z)$ (and this is non-trivial even when $E|_Z=\emptyset$).
-This observation indicates that even for non-embedded desingularization one naturally (though usually implicitly) deals with boundaries and the natural problem one solves (even without planning to) is to desingularize a pair $(Z,B)$ where $B=E|_Z$ is a boundary.
-Since $E$ is a set of divisors, $B$ should at least be a set of divisors rather than a single divisor.
-Moreover, it is natural to restrict $E$ on any closed subscheme without excluding degenerate cases and this directly leads to our definition of boundaries.
+To summarize, the embedded desingularization makes more than just desingularizing the embedded scheme $Z$; it desingularizes the embedded pair $(Z,E|_Z)$, and this is non-trivial even when $E|_Z=\emptyset$.
+This observation indicates that even for non-embedded desingularization one implicitly deals with boundaries, and the natural problem one solves, even without planning to, is to desingularize a pair $(Z,B)$ where $B=E|_Z$ is a boundary.
+If one works with a total history then $E$ is a set of divisors, and hence $B$ should at least be a set of divisors rather than a single divisor.
+Moreover, it is natural to restrict $E$ onto closed subschemes without excluding non-divisorial cases, and this directly leads to our definition of boundaries.